rcarrata/rcarrata.github.io/_posts/2020-06-02-canary-in-service-mesh.md

         subset: version-v1
 ```

-as we see in this example, we will use the baggage-user-agent to define the user agent for Safari
+As we see in this example, we will use the baggage-user-agent to define the user agent for Safari
 browsers.

 Note: the "user-agent" header is added to OpenTracing baggage in the Customer service.
 From there it
 is automatically propagated to all downstream services.
 To enable automatic baggage propagation all
 intermediate services have to be instrumented with OpenTracing.
 The baggage header for user agent
-has following form baggage-user-agent: <value>.
+has the following form baggage-user-agent: <value>.

 Let's apply the VirtualService and the DestinationRule (a default one with mtls and v1 / v2 subsets):